jorgebucaran/cookbook.fish/README.md

 ```
 </details>

+### How to parse command line arguments in fish?
+...

 ## Aliases
 ### How to define an alias in fish?
 Create a [`function`](http://fishshell.com/docs/current/commands.html#function) and save it to ~/.config/fish/functions.